cloudflare-apps/google-analytics-oauth-express/README.md

-# Google Analytics OAuth Service
+# Google Analytics OAuth Express

-This is a Cloudflare service that fetches a user's Google Analytics IDs for the [GoogleAnalytics](https://github.com/CloudflareApps/GoogleAnalytics) app.
+This is a Express service that fetches a user's Google Analytics IDs for the [GoogleAnalytics](https://github.com/CloudflareApps/GoogleAnalytics) app.

 ## Local Setup